Ipstenu/ban-hammer/readme.txt

 = Does this work on MultiSite? =

 Surprise!
 Yes!
-If you're using multisite, instead of pulling from the blacklist, you have a separate list off Network Admin -> Settings.
+If you're using multisite, instead of pulling from the comment blacklist (which is per site), you have a separate list off Network Admin -> Settings.
+This is because you only want to have the network admins determining who can register on the network.

 = Does this work on BuddyPress? =

 Yes.
 Caveat: I have not fully tested with Multisite and BuddyPress, so I want to warn you that it doesn't always give the pretty error message.
 It does ban hammer them, though, so ... yay?

+= Can I block partials? =

+You can block by domain by entering @example.com, but you cannot block all .com emails.
+This is because of the crossover between the Blacklist and the Ban List.
+Say, for example, you want to block the word cookie from being said in comments.
+If you did that, Ban Hammer would block cookiemonster@sesamestreet.org too!

 = Why doesn't this work AT ALL on my site!? =

 I'm not sure.
 I've gotten a handful of reports from people where it's not working, and for the life of me, I'm stumped.
 So far, it looks like Zend and/or eAccelerator aren't agreeing with this.
 If it's failing, please post on the wp.org forums with your server specs (PHP info, server type, etc) and any plugins you're running.